-Program Director: Raimond Luntungan
+Academic Advisor: Raimond Luntungan

 The MBA program, with emphases in Business Management, Finance, and Information Technology, is a 44 semester hour program.
-It is designed for individuals to develop professional competence, leadership potential, decision making abilities, and interpersonal skills to serve organizations in managerial capacities.
+It is designed for individuals to develop professional competence, leadership potential, decision making abilities, and interpersonal skills to serve commercial, governmental, faith-based and social organizations in various managerial capacities.
+It is accredited by the Adventist Accrediting Association (AAA) and by the Philippine Accrediting Association of Schools, Colleges, and Universities (PAASCU) at Level III.
 The main campus offers a full-time course of study, while DLCs offer scheduling for part-time students.
 An online MBA is also offered.